trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 With compression (e.g. Protune), in images with less noise, there are more areas of consistent patterns (i.e. the clear blue sky) that can be compressed less agressively.
 Conversely, in noiseyr images more agressive compression needs to be complied to ensure the maximum bit rate is not exceeded.

 Without compression (e.g. raw files), no compression is applied.
-If the camera offered the maximum camera bitrate to the sensors in this scenario, there would be a high potential the absolute maximum bit rate (what the components in the camera can handle) would be exceeded.
+If the camera offered the maximum camera bit rate to the sensors in this scenario, there would be a high potential the absolute maximum bit rate (what the components in the camera can handle) would be exceeded.

-Consequently, the camera is advertised with a lower _advertised_ maxiumum bitrate when shooting raw files.
-In reality the bit rate will vary up and down, and the extra room means it is possible the _advertised_ maxiumum bitrate will be exceeded safely, without troubling the absolute maximum.
+Consequently, the camera is advertised with a lower _advertised_ maxiumum bit rate when shooting raw files.
+In reality the bit rate will vary up and down, and the extra room means it is possible the _advertised_ maxiumum bit rate will be exceeded safely, without troubling the absolute maximum.

+This is why average bit rate is reported in the metadata, because the bit rate at any point in time might differe.

 ## Avoiding loss in image quality